wp-plugins/buckets/readme.txt

 == Changelog ==
+= 0.1.8 =
+[Fixed] - TinyMCE shortcode was inserting incorrectly [Fixed] - Uploaded deprecated wp_get_single_post function to get_post [Fixed] - Adjusted Buckets Area field styles
+[Fixed] - Bucket Area field output to be slightly more efficient.
+[Fixed] - Added wpautop function to content output [Added] - You can now add new Buckets from the Buckets Sidebar field!
+Now you can edit all your content from a single page.
+[Fixed] - Fixed plugin initilization function to prevent compatibility issues.

 = 0.1.7 =
 [Added] - Added a TinyMCE button that will let you select a bucket and it will automatically insert the shortcode for you.
 Must faster for editing your content and easier on your clients.